 During your practice, it’s important that you take note of any changes in pain or discomfort.
 If you begin experiencing more pain than usual, you should stop lunging for the day and move on to another form of exercise.

 Running can increase your overall wellness and help control weight.
-This can reduce the amount of stress on your knees and lessen the overall impact of arthritis.
+This can reduce the amount of stress on your knees and lessen the overall effect of osteoarthritis.

 However, some caveats do apply: